Primary Career-Related Learning

 Employer Encounters

 School trips and offsite visits are a brilliant opportunity for a workplace experience.
 Ask staff prior to your visit if they are happy to talk about their role.
-Take a look at the guidance and resources below, including our careers bingo templates.

 Careers is a great way to support with transition to a new year group or school.